astropy/SPISEA/docs/README_EvolutionModels.txt

 NOTE: By design, this process interpolates over isochrones, rather than evolutionary tracks.
 Testing showed that interpolation over the isochrones was more accurate than interpolating over the isochrones

-BUG NOTE: Does depend on popstar/utils/objects.py --> class DataHolder().
-Could probably elimintate this, but it would take some time

 ***File Locations:

 -Original downloaded isochrones (needed for interpolation, DO NOT DELETE): /g/lu/models/evolution/Pisa2011/iso/